-Not sure what to do in Christchurch?
-Plan your trip with this guide to the best places to visit in Christchurch!
+Not sure what to do?
+Plan your trip with this guide to the coolest places to visit in Christchurch!

 Top tourist attractions in Christchurch